Very Cold Weather Forecast For City - UrduPoint

 Very Cold Weather Forecast For City

-The local Met Office has forecast dry and cold weather in the city for next 24 hours
+The local Met Office has forecast dry and very cold weather for city for next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 18th Dec, 2020 ) :The local Met Office has forecast dry and cold weather in the city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 23rd Dec, 2020 ) :The local Met Office has forecast dry and very cold weather for city for next 24 hours.

 The dry and very cold weather have also been forecast for rest of the region.